t-d-k/LibreCrypt/README.md

 *LibreCrypt installed on Windows Vista and later 64 bit versions adds the text "Test Mode" to the Windows desktop.
 Please see the documentation for details on removing this.*
 *On Windows 8 please turn off 'Safe Boot' and disklocker before installing.*
 *There has been a report that Kaspersky anti-virus falsely reports LibreCrypt as having the 'generic.Trojan' virus, please disable or replace this before installing.*
+*LUKs partitions on LVM volumes, or LVM volumes in LUKS partitions cannot be accessed due to Windows limitations* *This release has changes to the drivers, if upgrading from previous versions of LibreCrypt,DoxBox or FreeOTFE please completely uninstall the old version first

 * Please follow these instructions to run LibreCrypt in portable mode on 64 bit Windows; if you do not do this you will get the error "Windows requires a digitally signed driver" when starting the drivers.
 There is no need to do this if LibreCrypt is installed.
 	+ Start LibreCrypt, click 'No' on the prompt to start the portable drivers, and 'OK' on the warning dialog about not having any loaded drivers.